Miofolic for hirsutism elimination

 In this case, hirsutism can develop due to the increased production of steroid hormones by the adrenal glands, including androgens.

 Scientists also identify genetic hirsutism appearing due to the genetic and chromosomal characteristics of the genus.
 It reappears from generation to generation.
-If your mother or sister has it, most likely you are also prone to it.
+If your mother or sister has it, you are most likely also prone to it.

 Excess weight problems